jekyll-one-org/j1-template/_support/readme_files/J1 Template Repos/README.md

 * Install J1 Template
 * Setup the Project
-* Run and develop the buildin Starter Web
+* Run the buildin Starter Web

 ## Installing J1 Template

 You can install J1 Template in two ways:

 * Installing the Ruby Gem of J1 Template (recommended)
-* Clone the J1 Template Repo from *Github*
+* Clone the current J1 Template Repo from *Github*

 The recommended method to install J1 is using the the **Ruby Gem**.
 If you're using *Git* already, cloning the Repo at *Github* may an